TAI’s Potential Impact on the Tax Base

 The second tax challenge this exacerbates is that the distribution of these taxes on digital MNEs is often largely skewed towards a small subset of countries.
 For example, Google pays over 80% of its corporate taxes in the US, even though the US generates less than 50% of its revenue.
 Some may consider this fair, as the US is the “tax residence” of Google and therefore deserves a larger proportion of corporate profits.
 In practice, it means that Google contributes vanishingly little in corporate tax revenue to most other countries where it operates.

-What this means is that highly automated, multinational “superstar firms” would cause even greater havoc on a global taxation regime already struggling to properly account for today’s digital MNEs.
+What this means is that highly automated, multinational “superstar firms” would cause even greater strain on a global taxation regime already struggling to properly account for today’s digital MNEs.
 AI-driven powerhouses like OpenAI may similarly contribute only 15% in corporate profit taxes, largely to the US government at the exclusion of other countries.
-This could be catastrophic in scenarios where such “superstar firms” capture an ever-increasing proportion of global economic growth, while only needing thousands of employees in a few AI-leading countries.
+This could be catastrophic in scenarios where such “superstar firms” capture an ever-increasing proportion of global economic growth and profits, while only needing thousands of employees in a few AI-leading countries.

 There are a wide variety of plausible taxation responses to the challenges described above.
-In this essay, we’ll propose just one for thought.
-A well-enforced progressive corporate profit tax would directly counteract tax base erosion from both a shift from labor to capital, and a concentration of profits among the largest MNEs.
+In this piece, we’ll propose just one for thought.
+A well-enforced progressive global corporate tax would directly counteract tax base erosion from both a shift from labor to capital, and a concentration of profits among the largest MNEs.

-Today, most national corporate taxes are flat: nearly all companies within a jurisdiction pay roughly the same percentage of their profits, no matter their size.⁶ A progressive corporate profit tax simply means that the largest and most profitable firms should pay a higher rate of taxes on their profits, as is the case with progressive income taxes globally.¹⁵ For example, if OpenAI or a similar firm earns $100 billion in net income, it could presumably pay 30+% in corporate taxes, as compared to a mom-and-pop business paying the default 20%.
+Today, most national corporate taxes are flat: nearly all companies within a jurisdiction pay roughly the same percentage of their profits, no matter their size.⁶ A progressive corporate profit tax simply means that the largest and most profitable firms should pay a higher rate of taxes on their profits, as is the case with progressive income taxes globally.⁷ The most familiar approach is profit-based progressivity, in which firms move through higher rate brackets as their net profits increase.
+For example, if OpenAI earns $100 billion in net income, it could presumably pay 30+% in corporate taxes, as compared to a mom-and-pop business paying the default 20%.

-It could do this via the following two effects:
+It could do this via the following effects:

 It could increase the overall rate of taxation on profits derived from capital rather than labor, potentially restabilizing tax bases worldwide in TAI scenarios.